d-michail/python-jgrapht/docs/api/graph_factories.rst

 .. autofunction:: jgrapht.create_sparse_graph

-A helper function :py:meth:`jgrapht.as_sparse_graph` can help in order to create a sparse graph from another graph.
+A helper function :py:meth:`jgrapht.copy_to_sparse_graph` can help in order to create a sparse graph from another graph.

-.. autofunction:: jgrapht.as_sparse_graph
+.. autofunction:: jgrapht.copy_to_sparse_graph

 Building sparse graphs can be performed by using edge lists.
 See the section :ref:`edge list importers <io/edgelist>`.